CodeFoodPixels/lukeb.co.uk/src/posts/community-group-giveaways.md

 title: Community Group Giveaways
 date: 2018-04-27 10:30:00
 tags:
-  - meetups
+  - Meetups
-  - community
+  - Community
-  - tips
+  - Tips
-  - retrospective
+  - Retrospective
 ---

 At LeedsJS we've been lucky enough to have sponsors willing to offer up prizes for us to give away to our attendees.
 We've tried a couple of ways to give them away and I thought I'd write up a post to discuss them.